Home Appraisal Process in Canada.

 What Does CMHC Say?

 Canada Mortgage & Housing Corporation states that a property valuation is not a fixed or permanent number.
 It is simply a snapshot of what your home is worth at the time of appraisal about current market conditions and what other similar properties are selling for.
-This value can change over time based on improvements to the property and changes in your neighborhood and the overall housing market.
+This value can change over time based on improvements to the property and changes in your neighbourhood and the overall housing market.

 Courtesy: Save Max Real Estate